apache/hadoop/hadoop-common-project/hadoop-auth/src/site/markdown/Configuration.md

     authentication token.

 *   `signer.secret.provider`: indicates the name of the SignerSecretProvider class to use.
-Possible values are: `string`, `random`, `zookeeper`, or a classname.
-If not specified, the `string` implementation will be used; and failing that, the `random` implementation will be used.
+Possible values are: `file`, `random`, `zookeeper`, or a classname.
+If not specified, the `file` implementation will be used; and failing that, the `random` implementation will be used.
+If "file" is to be used, one need to specify `signature.secret.file` and point to the secret file.

 ### Kerberos Configuration